Decentralized physical infrastructure network

-Decentralized physical infrastructure networks (DePINs) are a decentralised network architecture using blockchain technology.
-Physical Resource Networks are used to collectively operate physical infrastructure like wireless networks, energy grids, and transportation systems, while Digital Resource Networks manage digital resources such as bandwidth and computing power.
+Decentralized physical infrastructure networks (DePINs) are a decentralized network architecture using blockchain technology.
+Physical Resource Networks are used to collectively operate physical infrastructure like wireless networks, energy grids, air and weather sensors, and transportation systems, while Digital Resource Networks manage digital resources such as bandwidth, computing power, and cloud storage.
 Participants can earn rewards by contributing data or services to the network.

 Platforms and technologies

 Some competing standards and vendors for DePIN space include: